Exactly solvable conformal field theories: Analytic bootstrap

 The expression for $C_{P_1,P_2,P_3}$ obeys the shift equation \eqref{sh-mp} with $s_i=0$ and $P_i=\bar P_i$.
 It is invariant under $P_i\to -P_i$, i.e. it obeys the reflection relation \eqref{refl}.
 And it is invariant under $\beta \to \beta^{-1}$, so it also obeys the shift equation \eqref{sh-mp2}.
 Remarkably, the 2-point and 3-point functions can be analytically continued beyond the half-line $c\in (-\infty ,1]$, while $N$-point functions with $N\geq 4$ cannot, as follows from our discussion of the OPE in Section \ref{sec:liou}.

 The expressions \eqref{bc} for 2-point and 3-point structure constants are also valid in generalized minimal models, and in A-series minimal models.
 In such models, solutions of shift equations are unique, up to a field-independent factor.
 In the case of $C_{P_{(r_1,s_1)},P_{(r_2,s_2)},P_{(r_3,s_3)}}$, our shift equations \eqref{sh-mp} and \eqref{sh-pp}, together with the invariance under permutations of the 3 fields, determine all integer shifts that preserve $r_1+r_2+r_3\bmod 2$.
 But the fusion rules \eqref{rrsr} imply that the 3-point structure constant exists only if $r_1+r_2+r_3\equiv 1\bmod 2$, and can therefore be deduced from $C_{P_{(1,1)},P_{(1,1)},P_{(1,1)}}$ using shift equations.
-This implies in particular that the double Gamma functions can be replaced with products of Gamma functions.
+In other words, the ratio $\frac{C_{P_{(r_1,s_1)},P_{(r_2,s_2)},P_{(r_3,s_3)}}}{C_{P_{(1,1)},P_{(1,1)},P_{(1,1)}}}$ can be rewritten in terms of Gamma functions.
 (See \cite[Section 3.2.1]{rib14} for explicit expressions.)
-This makes the 3-point structure constants well-defined for any $\beta\in \mathbb{C}^*$, including in the regime $\beta\in i\mathbb{R}$ where $\Gamma_\beta$ is not defined.
+In particular, this shows that the 3-point structure constants are well-defined for any $\beta\in \mathbb{C}^*$, including in the regime $\beta\in i\mathbb{R}$ where $\Gamma_\beta$ is not defined.

 In (generalized) minimal models, the structure constants are always non-vanishing, even though the function $\Gamma_\beta^{-1}$ has zeros.
 For the 3-point structure constant, this is again because of the fusion rules.
 The factor $\Gamma_\beta^{-1}\left(\frac{1+\sum_i\epsilon_ir_i}{2}\beta + \frac{1-\sum_i \epsilon_is_i}{2}\beta^{-1}\right)$ (with $\epsilon_i\in \{+,-\}$) of $C_{P_{(r_1,s_1)},P_{(r_2,s_2)},P_{(r_3,s_3)}}$ would indeed vanish if the 2 integers $\frac{1+\sum_i\epsilon_ir_i}{2}$ and $\frac{1-\sum_i \epsilon_is_i}{2}$ were both negative, but the fusion rules imply that the 3 integers $\sum_i\epsilon_i,\sum_i\epsilon_ir_i,\sum_i\epsilon_is_i$ all have the same (nonzero) sign.
 Conversely, if the fusion rules are violated, then $C_{P_{(r_1,s_1)},P_{(r_2,s_2)},P_{(r_3,s_3)}}$ vanishes in some cases, but not in some others.
 This has been a source of puzzlement \cite{zam05}.
 In the bootstrap approach, there is no puzzle, because structure constants make sense only provided fusion rules are obeyed.